theRealAph/ScopeLocals/README.md

   variable.
-* **Inheritance** We also intend to support inheritance for scope locals, so that the bound values of inheritable scope locals are captured when threads are created in some contexts.
+* **Inheritance** We also intend to support inheritance for scope locals, so that the bound values of inheritable scope locals are captured when threads are created, in some contexts.

 ### Some examples

-Please note that these examples are necesarily simple:
+Please note that these examples are necesarily simple, and in many cases you wouldn't need a thread local or a scope local.
+You are invited to imagine a complex system, with many intervening method calls, between the point where a scope local is bound to a value and the point where that value is retrieved.

 ```
   // Declare scope locals x and y